Forza Horizon 6: Full Confirmed Car List at Launch (550+ Cars)

 Instant deliveryNo spam, unsubscribe anytime

-• Italian Passion Pack: includes cars such as the 2021 Alfa Romeo Giulia GTAm
+• Italian Passion: includes the 2021 Alfa Romeo Giulia GTAm.

-• VIP / promo / pre-order: smaller bonus buckets that still count toward what can be driven at launch
+• VIP / promo: smaller bonus buckets that still count toward the day-one drivable total.

 If you are comparing editions, this is the part to watch.
-A missing favorite in the standard launch sheet might not mean it is absent from day one altogether; it may simply live in a bonus category.
-On the other hand, if you only plan to play the standard version, an outlet’s larger total may overstate how much of that garage you can touch immediately without extra content.
+A favorite missing from the standard sheet might simply live in a bonus category — but if you only plan to play the base version, a bigger outlet total can overstate how much of that garage you can touch immediately.

 Advertisement